FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 | **Supports Android & Web**     | ❌                                                    | ✅                             |
 | **Pricing**                    | Freemium, paid tier **below 1%** of Revenue           | Freemium, paid tier exactly 1% of Revenue |

+If you are a RevenueCat user and want to migrate to FreemiumKit, read our [migration guide](doc:FAQ-MigrateFromRevenueCat).

 ## Pricing